 There are multiple deadlines:

 Some lawyers, bankers, and brokers push forward quickly, hoping to avoid deadline landmines.
 However, experienced practitioners will help buyers navigate deadlines to lessen their stress and protect their best interests.

 Let’s get acquainted with two of the most critical deadlines our buyer will encounter once she gets into contract: the board package submission deadline and the Loan Commitment Letter deadline (“Commitment Date“).

-Let’s break that down further to clear up this confusion.
 One commonly used contract contains multiple deadlines for the submission of the board package.
 They depend on various circumstances that might exist: